microsoft/WhatTheHack/xxx-SynapseAndDatabricks/Student/Challenge-00.md

 ## Introduction

 Thank you for participating in the Bronze-Silver-Gold-Using-Synapse-and-Databricks What The Hack.
+In this hackathon we will visit an architectural style that is know by many different names:
+- Bronze - Silver - Gold
+- Raw - Enriched - Curated
+- The Medallion Architecture

-Before you can hack, you will need to set up some prerequisites.
+This should be fun!
+But before you can hack, you will need to set up some prerequisites.
 Also, it is imperative that each student has a basic understanding of the foundational tools that will be utilized during this hackathon.
 These are listed below in the Foundational Knowledge Section.

 ## Common Prerequisites